deadpool34/wp-idle-logout/readme.txt

 1. Configure the plugin by going to the Settings > Idle Logout menu in your admin menu

 == Changelog ==

+= 1.2 =
+* Added option to select the page where logged out users will be redirected, namely WooCommerce's My Account page.

 = 1.0.1 =
 * Fixes incorrectly private clear_activity_meta function